 Adjust the spice level to your tolerance.

-The curry calls for 2 serrano peppers, which produces a medium-to-spicy curry, depending on the size and freshness of the peppers.
+The curry calls for 1 to 3 serrano peppers.
 For a mild heat, use just one pepper and remove the membranes.
 For a moderate heat, use one pepper but keep the seeds in.
 Want it spicy?
 Use 2 peppers (or for spicy!, use 3 peppers).

 Remove excess buttermilk when breading the tofu.

 If you’re making the crispy tofu option, use a slotted spoon to transfer the tofu from the buttermilk to the breading, getting rid of excess milk before adding it to the breading.
 If you skip this step, the breading can get too wet and crumbly, making it difficult to adhere to the tofu.

 Frequently Asked Questions

 To freeze tofu: Either (a) stick your block of tofu (still in the packaging) in the freezer for 8 hours, or longer (most convenient); OR (b) unpackage the tofu, and transfer the tofu + its water to a freezer-safe bag or container and freeze (best texture).